fmotalleb/scrapper-go/DOCUMENTATION.md

   mode: "text"
   set-var: "page_title"
 ```

-**Logic:**

-1. It calls the `Execute` method on the `Step` itself.
-2. If the execution is successful and a `set-var` key is present in the step's configuration, it stores the result of the `Execute` method in the results map (`r`).
-3. The `set-var` logic is smart: if you set the same variable multiple times, it will automatically convert the variable into a list and append the new values.
+If you use `set-var` with the same variable name multiple times, it will create a list and append the new values.
+This is useful for collecting data in a loop.

 ---

 ## Steps

-Steps are the individual actions that make up a scraping pipeline.
-Each step is a struct that implements the `Step` interface, which has two methods: `Execute` and `GetConfig`.
+Steps are the individual actions in a pipeline.

 ---

-### `step.go`

-This file defines the `Step` interface and contains the logic for building a list of `Step` objects from a YAML configuration.

-- **`Step` interface**:
-    - `Execute(...)`: Performs the action of the step.
-    - `GetConfig()`: Returns the original configuration of the step.
-- **`BuildSteps(...)`**: Takes a list of step configurations and uses a series of `stepSelector` functions to determine which step type to instantiate for each configuration.

----

 ### `click.go`

-Performs a click action on a specified element.
+Performs a click action on an element.
 **YAML Key:** `click`

-**Configuration:**

 ```yaml
 - click: "#submit-button"
   # Optional Playwright LocatorClickOptions can be added here